freedomofpress/kernel-builder/README.md

 make securedrop-workstation # to build Workstation kernels
 # grab a coffee or tea, builds take ~1h with 4 cores.
 sha256sum build/*
-# then copy the terminal history from your emulator and store build log
+# then copy the terminal history from your emulator and store build log,
+# e.g. via Edit->Select All in gnome-terminal
 ```

 ## Reproducible builds